Welcome to The Democracy Box

 - The Democracy Box on Twitter

-Omidaze have now recruited over 70 young co-creators aged 16-26 from across Wales, including those from the five lowest voter turnout constituencies and we are paying them to be co-creators of the project.
+During the R&D and prototyping stage Omidaze recruited over 70 young co-creators aged 16-26 from across Wales, including those from the five lowest voter turnout constituencies and paid them as co-creators.

-Omidaze also hold creative think-ins and focus/feedback groups with many more young people to research, develop, test and evaluate the work.
+Omidaze also held creative think-ins and focus/feedback groups with many more young people to research, develop, test and evaluate the work.

 “..when I first joined the “Democracy Box’ I really didn’t know anything, in fact, I didn’t even know that Britain was a democratic country… I honestly believe that we need more black and more female representatives within the world of democracy to convince and allow young people to meet people they have more comfort in trusting and listening to.” – Young Co-Creator aged 17